-Students who miss the test will receive a mark of 0 UNLESS within 3 days of the missed test, students provide a written request to the instruction explaining why the test was missed.
-This request MUST be accompanied the Verification of Student Illness or Injury form.
+Students who miss the test will receive a mark of 0 UNLESS within 3 days of the missed test, students provide a written request to the instructor explaining why the test was missed.
+This request MUST be accompanied the Verification of Student Illness or Injury form or doctor's note.
 See 7.4 in Academic Handbook.